-The safety and efficacy of dapagliflozin in children aged 0 to < 18 years have not yet been established.
+The safety and efficacy of dapagliflozin for the treatment of heart failure or for the treatment of chronic kidney disease in children < 18 years have not yet been established.
 No data are available.

-Method of administration
+4.3 Method of administration

-Forxiga can be taken orally once daily at any time of day with or without food.
+Dapagliflozin tablet can be taken orally once daily at any time of day with or without food.
 Tablets are to be swallowed whole.

-4.3 Contraindications
+4.4 Contraindications